JavaScript Required

 If you’re trying to scale location pages, service variants, product ranges, or knowledge content, the underlying model matters.
 When your CMS can’t express relationships cleanly, you end up with duplicated content, inconsistent internal linking, and endless manual updates.
 That harms discoverability because machines rely on repeatable patterns, not heroic editorial effort.

 Structured data is part of this.
 Get reliable citations signals, because schema is only useful when it’s accurate and consistent.
-If schema markup is injected by a plugin that guesses, you’ll eventually hit edge cases, wrong entity types, conflicting JSON-LD blocks, missing required fields, or schema that doesn’t match on page content.
+If schema markup is injected by a plugin like Schema Pro that guesses, you’ll eventually hit edge cases, wrong entity types, conflicting JSON-LD blocks, missing required fields, or schema that doesn’t match on page content.
 That’s not “SEO work”.
 That’s data integrity work, and it belongs in the build.

 When “fixing” stops compounding and starts creating drift